henriquegrandinetti/ACCTVP/readme.md

 #Automatic Camera Calibration for Top-View Projection

-This software allows measurements and generates the top view projection of a plane in a single view image.
-The plane is defined based on two vanishing points in the image, that can be both defined manually or automatically.
+This software automatically calibrates a camera based on two vanishing points from the image and generates a top-view projection of the plane defined by these same vanishing points.
+No camera parameter is needed.

+The code has also some built-in functions that allows to make measurements in the detected plane.

 ##Installation